MohamedAbdelhakem17/ICU-System/README.md

 # Getting Started with ICU App

 ## Description
-This project is a full-stack application built using React for the front end and [Backend Framework] for the backend.
+This project is a full-stack application built using React for the front end and PHP,mysql for the backend.

 ## Getting Started
 To get started with this project, follow these steps: